preethi0601/Ruby-the_hardway_exercises/README.md

-Ruby - The learning excercise.
+Ruby - The learning exercise.

 To learn more about the language, I have used the "Learn Ruby the Hard way" book.